pollenjp/template-python-rye/README.md

     pytest
 ```

-check your python version and update some config
+## Check your python version and update some config

 - `noxfile.py`
   - directory